Housing & Construction Awards

 2007

-2007 saw the Queensland President's Award go to Millennium Homes Qld, and House of the Year to Sharpe Development Group for Mandalay Coral Gardens, now known as Aqua, a luxurious home in Airlie Beach (North Queensland) with its own yacht parking, helipad, private beach and direct access to the Great Barrier Reef - hard to top!
+2007 saw the Queensland President's Award go to Millennium Homes Qld, and House of the Year to Sharpe Development Group for Mandalay Coral Gardens, now known as Aqua, a luxurious home in Airlie Beach with its own yacht parking, helipad, private beach and direct access to the Great Barrier Reef - hard to top!
 The house also won the National House of the Year.

 The Queensland Project of the Year was won by Bovis Lend Lease for the Millennium Arts Queensland Cultural Centre - the Brisbane staples of the GoMA and State library.